PimentNoir/fadecandy/README.md

 Prerequisites
 -------------

-* To install a firmware image, you'l need the Teensy Loader: <http://www.pjrc.com/teensy/loader.html>
+* To install a firmware image, you'll need the Teensy Loader: <http://www.pjrc.com/teensy/loader.html>
 * To recompile the firmware, please use the recommended ARM toolchain from <https://code.launchpad.net/gcc-arm-embedded>

 Pin Assignment